mehmoodharis74/FoodSizzy-FoodApp-Java/README.md

 Proceed to checkout and complete the payment.

-Track the status of your order in real-time.

-Once delivered, provide feedback and ratings for the ordered items.

 ## Contributing
 Contributions are welcome!
 Here's how you can contribute to the FoodSizzy-FoodApp-Java project: